perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ![song_struct](../../images/song_struct.png)

 The first 24 bytes of the struct is a 24 bytes array of the song file path.
-Directly below it is a 4 byte file descripter that gets assigned when the file path is opened.
+Directly below it is a 4 byte file descripter (fd) that gets assigned when the file path is opened.
 Below that is 4 bytes of padding, and then 3 pointers.
 The first pointer will point at the file path, the second will point at the file name and the third will point into the heap (given intended program behavior).

 Where do the first two pointers get assigned?
 In lines 30 and 32, with Ke$ha's favorite libc function, [strtok](http://www.cplusplus.com/reference/cstring/strtok/).
 While my first instinct was to look there for vulnerabilities, that would be a rookie mistake.
 Clearly the first thing any good CTF player would do in this situation is put on [TikTok](https://www.youtube.com/watch?v=iP6XpLQM2Cs) by Ke$ha.